BOARDS OF EDUCATION

 NOTICE REGARDING BOARD MEETINGS

-Governor Pritzker recently extended the disaster declaration related to the COVID-19 pandemic for all Illinois counties to February 7, 2021.
-Based on the current public health concerns, the Board Presidents of Lake Forest School District 67 and Lake Forest School District 115, as heads of the public body, may determine that it is neither practical nor prudent to hold in-person meetings of the Boards of Education.
+Governor Pritzker recently extended the disaster declaration related to the COVID-19 pandemic for all Illinois counties to May 2, 2021.
+Based on the current public health concerns, the Board Presidents of Lake Forest School District 67 and Lake Forest School District 115, as heads of the public body, have determined that it is neither practical nor prudent to hold in-person meetings of the Boards of Education.
 Board meetings will be remote and comply with the procedures set forth in Public Act 101-640 that Governor Pritzker signed on April 2, 2021.

 All regular meetings of the Boards of Education for District 115 and 67 are open to the public and visitors are welcome.

 Time is provided on the agenda of each meeting for the public to address the board.
 Speakers are asked to limit their remarks to a maximum of three minutes.
 Questions and suggestions will be referred to the superintendent for further study and consideration.
 Questions of fact about school programs or budget are best answered by contacting a building principal, an administrator, or the superintendent.